d-rivera-c-zz/boi-ai/README.md

 ###### Ant
 - `ant` to compile sources and create docs
 - `ant run` to run the program
-- `ant test` to test (once there are real tests in place
+- `ant test` to test (once there are real tests in place)

 # Docs
 Maybe you need some context or info about a problem or algorithm.
 Go to the [docs folder](docs/en/index.md) :)

 #TODO

-1. Add mvn for dependencies, or use ant(?)
+1. Add mvn/ivy/Gradle for dependencies.
 2. Add GUI to select P-R-A
 3. Implement tests